pygreece/community/organization/principles/en.md

   GA with the agreement of the GA requester.

 - The board handles all day-to-day business of the PyGreece AMKE.
-It is allowed to enter contracts for PyGreece AMKE and handle any issues of the PyGreece Community that have not been otherwise regulated in the bylaws or by the General Assembly.
+It is allowed to enter contracts for PyGreece AMKE and handle any issues of the PyGreece community that have not been otherwise regulated in the bylaws or by the General Assembly.

 - The administrators of the board have the authority to sign for PyGreece AMKE.

 - A member may at any time terminate the membership by informing the board in writing.

-- A member that acts against the interests of PyGreece Community or PyGreece AMKE may be expelled by the full majority decision of the board of directors.
+- A member that acts against the interests of PyGreece community or PyGreece AMKE may be expelled by the full majority decision of the board of directors.
 In case this member is a director, the director considered to be expelled is excluded from the vote and the decision needs the full majority of the rest of the board to pass.
-A member may be expelled from the General Assembly of PyGreece Community too, at an Assembly meeting by a regular vote with simple majority.
+A member may be expelled from the General Assembly of PyGreece community too, at an Assembly meeting by a regular vote with simple majority.

-- In case of dissolution, the assets of PyGreece AMKE go to an NGO voted by a General Assembly of PyGreece Community meeting.
+- In case of dissolution, the assets of PyGreece AMKE go to an NGO voted by a General Assembly of PyGreece community meeting.